-Fifty percent (50%) of unused sick leave (from the previous year), to a maximum of 2 days, shall be paid out to employees during the month of March (effective December 31, 2019).
+Fifty percent (50%) of unused sick leave (from the previous year), to a maximum of 2 days, shall be paid out to employees during the month of March.

 - 25.02 Sick leave with pay is only payable because of sickness and employees who are absent from duty because of sickness may be required to prove sickness.
-The Employer shall reimburse employees for any costs incurred, to a maximum of fifteen dollars (\$15.00) if required by the Employer to prove sickness. - 25.03 Sick leave shall be computed on the basis of scheduled hours and all claims shall be paid on this basis.
-Sick leave deductions shall be in accordance to actual time off. - 25.04 An employee may request sick leave pay to cover periods of actual time lost from work owing to sickness or accident.
-The employer shall advise an employee the amount of sick leave available if requested.
+The Employer shall reimburse employees for any costs incurred, to a maximum of twenty-five dollars (\$25) if required by the Employer to prove sickness. - 25.03 Sick leave shall be computed on the basis of scheduled hours and all claims shall be paid on this basis.
+Sick leave deductions shall be in accordance to actual time off.

+25.04 An employee may request sick leave pay to cover periods of actual time lost from work owing to sickness or accident.
+The Employer shall advise an employee the amount of sick leave available if requested.